 arrow-circle arrow-down-basicarrow-down arrow-left-small arrow-left arrow-right-small arrow-right arrow-up arrow closefacebooklinkedinsearch twittervideo-icon

-City-Led Response
+City-Led Incident Response

-City-Led Response
+City-Led Incident Response

 The motive behind hate- and extremist-driven attacks is not just to inflict violence, but to create societal fear and division.
 In the immediate aftermath of an attack, national authorities take the lead in emergency responses, reinforcing public safety and launching criminal investigations.
 However, as the days, weeks and months progress, the impact of an attack can run deep, causing untold social consequences across communities and geographic borders.
 Communities, no matter how resilient, need strong local leadership and a coordinated, sustained, multi-agency response to help them heal, recover and rebuild.